Merkel declines to back any of the candidates seeking CDU party chair

-BERLIN (Reuters) - Chancellor Angela Merkel on Monday declined to back any of the candidates seeking to replace her as party leader of the center-right Christian Democrats (CDU) at a convention in December.
+BERLIN, Oct 29 (Reuters) - Chancellor Angela Merkel on Monday declined to back any of the candidates seeking to replace her as party leader of the centre-right Christian Democrats (CDU) at a convention in December.

 “It’s true that Annegret Kramp-Karrenbauer and Jens Spahn both announced their candidacy today,” Merkel told reporters after a closed-door meeting.
 She added she did not want to influence the election of her successor as CDU party leader.